Gervig/JPA-Template/README.md

 # JPA Template
-This is a template for creating REST APIs using JPA and Hibernate
+This is a template for creating REST APIs using Java, JPA, Lombok, Javalin and Hibernate.

 # Endpoint Table